alonyaar/Emotional-World/README.md

   that deal with emotions, feelings and experiences

-- By translating the words to 53 different languages I calculated their frequency in Twitter, Blogs & Newspapers using [this database] (http://worldlex.lexique.org/), and created a 60X100 matrix with the frequency of each word for each language.
+- By translating the words to 53 different languages I calculated their frequency in Twitter, Blogs & Newspapers using [this database](http://worldlex.lexique.org/), and created a 60X100 matrix with the frequency of each word for each language.

 - By reducing the dimensions of that matrix using **PCA and T-SNE**, I achieved the